I think you’ll agree with me when I say it’s tough to find new leads without burning a ton of money in the process.

 However, with the use of some pay per call tools that we’ll be going into in more detail, we can mitigate this risk with the use of proper tracking.

-The benefit of going with a national campaign through an affiliate network really comes down to speed and ease.
+Pros The benefit of going with a national campaign through an affiliate network comes down to speed and ease.

 What I mean by that is, it’s much easier to get access to an offer through an Affiliate network over signing your own clients.

-Payments are also much easier when dealing with an affiliate network.
+Payments are also much more manageable when dealing with an affiliate network.

 There are downsides by going this route.